boslab/fungi-barcodes/index.md

 ## Extracting DNA from the mycelium pellets

-I extracted the DNA from 250 mg frozen mycelium samples using a NucleoSpin Soil purification kit (Machery-Nagel GmbH, Düren, Germany; reference #740780.50).
+I extracted the DNA from 0.33--0.5g frozen mycelium samples using a NucleoSpin Soil purification kit (Machery-Nagel GmbH, Düren, Germany; reference #740780.50).
-I used lysis buffer SL1 without the enhancer SX and followed [the BosLab protocol annotations](BosLab.v2.protocol.pdf).
+I used lysis buffer SL1 without the enhancer SX and generally followed [the BosLab protocol annotations](BosLab.v2.protocol.pdf).
+Note that I performed the SW2 wash twice as in the original protocol and incubated the final elution at 37 °C for 5 min.
-I used 65 μL DNA elution buffer, the middle of the recommended 30--100 μL range.
+I used 50 μL elution buffer, the recommended quantity for a medium-concentration extract.

 ## Doing PCR on the DNA extract